-Your first step is to hire competent counsel experienced in family law, such as the Law Offices of Ann A. Thomson.
-If, with her advice, you decide to pursue a declaration of paternity, she will file a Petition with the court to prove paternity using DNA testing.
+Your first step is to hire competent counsel experienced in family law, such as the Law Offices of Ann A. Thomson (Seal Beach family law attorney).
+If, with her advice, you decide to pursue a declaration of paternity, she will file a Petition with the court to prove paternity using a DNA test.

-After receiving the Petition, your ex will need to file a Response to the court.
+After receiving the declaration of paternity, your ex will need to file a Response to the court.
 The judge will then either refer the case to mediation or schedule a hearing on the matter.
 At the end of the process, the judge will rule on whether to compel genetic testing.

 So, the short answer is, no. You cannot ever get a DNA test for the child without the mother’s knowledge and consent.
 It is absolutely illegal and the results would mean nothing legally except get you in a lot of trouble.

-If you or a loved have nay questions or need legal advice with this matter, contact us today at 562-431-4333.
+If you or a loved have any questions or need legal advice regarding a paternity test, contact us today at 562-431-4333.